gausma/nodered-contrib-signal-client/README.md

 # nodered-contrib-signal-client
-[Signal](https://signal.org) communicator client nodes for Node-RED
+[Signal](https://signal.org) communicator client nodes to use the more secure messenger in Node-RED.

 This is a third-party effort, and is NOT a part of the official [Signal](https://signal.org) project or any other project of [Open Whisper Systems](https://whispersystems.org).